openwms/org.openwms.core.uaa/src/site/markdown/index.md

 # Purpose
-This service is built to fulfill two different requirements regarding to user handling.
+This service is built to fulfill two different requirements regarding the handling of Users of the system.

-At first the service is capable to work as [OpenID Connect](http://openid.net/connect) authentication endpoint and can authenticate user credentials against data stored in a persistent storage.
+First the service is capable to work as [OpenID Connect](http://openid.net/connect) authentication endpoint and can authenticate user credentials against a persistent storage.

-The second part deals with user administration like creating new users, updating properties of existing ones or deleting them at all.
-Most application permissions are not directly assigned to users explicitly, but to roles.
-Users are assigned to roles and application permissions are granted for particular roles.
-Administration of roles and permissions is especially required from an UI point of view.
+The second part deals with administration of Users like creating new Users, updating properties of existing ones or deleting them.
+Most application permissions are not directly assigned to Users explicitly, but to Roles.
+Users are assigned to Roles and application permissions are granted to particular Roles.
+Administration of Roles and permissions is especially required for an UI application.

+![classes][1]

+An User has embedded UserDetails, and Emails assigned.
+Furthermore the password history of the User is managed and compared against new passwords.
+An User can be assigned to multiple Roles and a Role can consist of several Users.
+A Role is a SecurityObject in general and has multiple Grants assigned.
+A Grant is a permission that can be referenced from a client application.

 # Resources